zalando-nakadi/paradox-nakadi-consumer/README.md

 }
 ```

-Each project should specify what they are going to do with the failed events.
+Each project should specify what to do with the failed events.
 They can be logged to the database, log files, elastic search etc.

 The example usage can be found below.